 7 Moving Tips to Help You Get Organized Before and After Moving Day

 The more you plan and organize, the smoother your move will be.
 Creating a to-do list can help ease the stress of an otherwise busy time period.
 Try using our seven moving steps to make moving with a disability an easier process:

 Creating a moving checklist can help you track your tasks and ensure that you aren’t missing anything.
 You can create a personalized online checklist when you sign up with MYMOVE!

 Leading up to your move, focus on decluttering and getting rid of everything you don’t need.
 Your move will go by even faster as long as you focus on the necessities.
 Getting rid of the excess will make your new home feel organized and refreshed.

 Moving can be hectic no matter how much you prepare — and this is also magnified if there are movers coming in and out of your home.
 Preparing a home inventory helps you keep track of everything you own so you know exactly what’s coming with you to your new place.
 It’s especially important to create the inventory after you’ve decluttered so you can remember what you’ve gotten rid of and what should be in your new home.

 As you begin packing things into boxes, pay attention to the weight as you go.
-Even if you’ve hired movers for people with disabilities and won’t be the one picking up the boxes, it’s usually easier for everyone to move faster with lighter boxes.
+Even if you won’t be the one picking up the boxes, it’s usually easier for everyone to move faster with lighter boxes.
 If it’s too light, the movers can always stack two boxes on top of each other.
-When it’s too heavy, though, it will take longer to move, and your box could break.
+When it’s too heavy, though, it will take longer to move and your box could break.

 Once you get everything into your new home, settling and can feel even more hectic than the move.
 To minimize stress, pack an essentials box for your first week or so in the new home when everything still needs to be unpacked and organized.
 This should include basics like clothes, toiletries, books, and linens, but it also needs to include anything that will make you feel more comfortable.